Ukraine Eyes First Grain Exports this Week - UrduPoint

 The Ukrainian presidency said Monday that a Russian strike trapped seven people under the rubble of a collapsed cultural centre in the northeastern Kharkiv region.
 Three were pulled out alive and the rescue operation was ongoing.

-It said shelling continued across the entire front line and at least one person was killed in the town of Soledar as Russia tried to push on with its sluggish advance in the devastated Donbas region.
+It said shelling continued across the entire front line and at least one person was killed in the town of Soledar.

-In the south -- where Kyiv has vowed a major counter-offensive to retake the strategic Kherson region -- the authorities said Ukrainian forces stopped a Russian push in several villages as fighting raged elsewhere.
+In the south -- where Kyiv has vowed a major counter-offensive to retake the strategic Kherson region -- officials said Ukrainian forces stopped a Russian push in several villages.

-A local official said Sunday that a Ukrainian operation to retake the region Russia captured early in the invasion would be over by September.

 Ukraine's bid to oust the Kremlin's forces has been bolstered by longer range Western weapons that have allowed Kyiv to target Russian supply lines deeper in occupied areas.